-The Moroccan preserved butter known as has more of a cheesy taste than a butter flavor.
-It is often added to tagine recipes as well as many other traditional Moroccan dishes, but is also enjoyed simply spread on bread.
+The Moroccan preserved butter is known as having more of a cheesy taste than a butter flavor.
+It is often added to tagine recipes as well as many other traditional Moroccan dishes but is also enjoyed simply spread on bread.
 A small amount of smen included in a dish will lend a distinct flavor that can't be replicated by a substitute ingredient.

 Before proceeding with the recipe, make sure you have some cheesecloth and a clean glass or ceramic jar on hand for the smen.
 And don't plan to use it immediately--although very easy to make, the smen will need to sit a month or longer for the characteristic flavor to develop; the longer it sits, the stronger the flavor will be.

 Smen can be made plain from salted clarified butter, as in this recipe, or flavored with herbs such as in Smen with Thyme or Oregano .